Updated August 16, 2021.

 Think of the paper products you regularly use in your day-to-day life– any of that can be glued into a gluebook.

-What notebooks should be used for gluebooks?
+What notebooks can be used for gluebooks?

-Pretty much any kind of book or notebook will work for a gluebook, even an old one you’ve already written in.
 I do recommend something that can lay flat, just to make it easier to work with.
 My favorite is a composition notebook, like the kind used for school.
+They’re cheap, easy to find, and stack nicely on a shelf.

 Gluebook resources